CSGN Development Fund

 - WIAT projects comprising capital works that don’t have an FGS WIG Standard Cost.

-- SNH has supplied baseline maps for CSGN showing the key opportunities that the fund will support (and the urban/rural backdrop) in the following ways:
+- CSGN Strategic Routes maps below show the key opportunities that the fund will support in the following ways:

 - Vacant & Derelict Land – Greening (including temporary greening) of vacant or derelict land registered on the Scottish Vacant and Derelict Land Register.

 - Disadvantaged Communities – Community growing, environmental or access improvements.
-These projects are likely to be located in or around communities in the 15% most deprived datazones (nationally) according to the Scottish Index of Multiple Deprivation.
+These projects are likely to be located in or immediately adjacent to communities in the 15% most deprived datazones (nationally) according to the Scottish Index of Multiple Deprivation.

 Previous Projects Awarded Funding

-You can read about each of the projects that has received Development Funding in our Project Archive.
+You can read about each of the projects that received funding in our Project Archive.

 In addition the following reports provide an annual overview of the funds.